Juris Doctor Curriculum

 An introduction to the fundamental sources and techniques of legal research, including use of the law library and its various resources.
 The course also presents an in-depth study of legal writing with the goal that students develop their analytical writing skills.
 This course focuses on essay writing, case analysis, logic, and the legal memorandum, and legal philosophy and reasoning.

-Credit hours: 3
+● Credit hours: 3

-Course professor: Emily A. Jackson
+● Course professor: Michael A. Kern

 Second Year: 22 semester credit hours